 - carriage of milk and milk containers to a cream Murray or cream separating centre

 - certain carriage of turf

-- carriage of livestock for persons living within 2 miles to from a farm livestock auction marked under certain conditions
+- carriage of livestock for persons living within 2 miles of a farm livestock auction or market under certain conditions

 within a radius of 20 miles

 Vehicles licensed under the merchandise road transport legislation must exhibit a prescribed plate which is visible and can be inspected.
 Failure to do so is an offence.